dsuch/pymqi/docs/examples.rst

     Sponsored by `Zato <https://zato.io/docs?pymqi>`_ - Open-Source ESB, SOA, REST, APIs and Cloud Integrations in Python

-The purpose of this section is to gather code showing PyMQI in action or code that's related to common WebSphere MQ-related tasks in general.
-Some of the examples are Python ports of IBM's examples that WebSphere MQ ships with.
+The purpose of this section is to gather code showing PyMQI in action or code that's related to common IBM MQ-related tasks in general.
+Some of the examples are Python ports of IBM's examples that IBM MQ ships with.

 The samples are self-contained and ready to use in your own PyMQI applications.
-All contributions are very much welcome, see :doc:`here <support-consulting-contact>` for more informations.
-Don't hesitate to :doc:`send a question <support-consulting-contact>` if you'd like to see any specific example be added.
+Don't hesitate to :doc:`send a question <./support>` if you'd like to see any specific example be added.
 Thanks!

 ===============================